OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-6.md

 # Module 6: Integration Testing

 Tests are essential for developing maintainable code.
 Developing your application using bean-based component models like CDI makes your code easily unit-testable.
 Integration Tests are a little more challenging.
-In this section you'll add a `barista` service integration test using the `maven-failsafe-plugin`.
-During the build, the Liberty server will be started along with the `barista` application deployed, the test will be run and then the server will be stopped.
-The starting and stopping of the Liberty server is configured by the Liberty parent pom (see https://search.maven.org/artifact/net.wasdev.wlp.maven.parent/liberty-maven-app-parent/2.6.3/pom), which is configured as the parent of the Masterclass poms.
+In this section you'll add a **barista** service integration test using the **maven-failsafe-plugin.**  During the build, the Liberty server will be started along with the **barista** application deployed, the test will be run and then the server will be stopped.
+The starting and stopping of the Liberty server is configured by the [Liberty parent pom](https://search.maven.org/artifact/net.wasdev.wlp.maven.parent/liberty-maven-app-parent/2.6.3/pom), which is configured as the parent of the Masterclass poms.

-Because we're going to be testing a REST `POST` request, we need JAX-RS client support and also support for serializing `json` into the request.
-We also need `junit` for writing the test.
-Add these dependencies to the `open-liberty-masterclass/start/barista/pom.xml`:
+Because we're going to be testing a **REST POST** request, we need JAX-RS client support and also support for serializing **json** into the request.
+We also need **junit** for writing the test.
+Add these dependencies to the **open-liberty-masterclass/start/barista/pom.xml*:

+>[File->Open]open-liberty-masterclass/start/barista/pom.xml

 ```XML
         <!-- Test dependencies -->